pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/Views.md

 However, it is possible to restore inserts if you can describe how inserting a `(String, String)` pair into the table ultimately re-routes to inserts into your actual, non-view tables.
-The logic for re-routing inserts is highly specific to the situation at hand, and there can be multiple reasonable ways to do it for a particular view.
+The logic for rerouting inserts is highly specific to the situation at hand, and there can be multiple reasonable ways to do it for a particular view.
 For example, upon inserting into `ReminderWithList` we could try first creating a new list with the title, and then use that new list to insert a new reminder with the title.
 Or, we could decide that we will not allow creating a new list, and instead we will just find an existing list with the title, and if we cannot then we fail the query.

-In order to demosntrate this technique, we will use the latter re-routing logic: when a `(String, String)` is inserted into `ReminderWithList` we will only create a new reminder with the title specified, and we will only find an existing reminders list (if one exists) for the title specified.
-And to implement this re-routing logic, one uses a [temporary trigger](<doc:Triggers>) on the view with an `INSTEAD OF` clause, which allows you to re-route any inserts on the view into some other table:
+In order to demonstrate this technique, we will use the latter rerouting logic: when a `(String, String)` is inserted into `ReminderWithList` we will only create a new reminder with the title specified, and we will only find an existing reminders list (if one exists) for the title specified.
+And to implement this rerouting logic, one uses a [temporary trigger](<doc:Triggers>) on the view with an `INSTEAD OF` clause, which allows you to reroute any inserts on the view into some other table:

 ```swift
 ReminderWithList.createTemporaryTrigger(